Project-OpenBytes/portex/docs/source/schema/template_type.rst

  Template Type
 ###############

-One of the most important features in OpenBytes Schema is configurable type, different types provide different parameters to adjust their behaviors.
+One of the most important features in Portex is configurable type, different types provide different parameters to adjust their behaviors.

 Such as ``numeric types`` provide ``maximum`` and ``minimum``, ``record`` type provides ``fields``